fosspointer/linc/readme.md

 # LINC Language: Linc Is Not C

-*Disclaimer: Everything demonstrated here is a Work In Progress (W.I.P.), and the project is not yet ready for public use.*
+*Disclaimer: Everything demonstrated here is a Work In Progress (W.I.P.), and the project is not yet ready for public use.
+Having said that, it is functional and can be explored and tested.*

 Linc is a general-purpose programming language inspired by C.
 Here are some of its key characteristics: